dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0301.md

 // Wakefield
 ```

-In this case, the map function was used to append「High School」to each school name.
+In this case, the map function was used to append "High School" to each school name.
 The schools array is still intact.

 In the last example, we produced an array of strings from an array of strings.
 The map function can produce an array of objects, values, arrays, other functions — any JavaScript type.
 Here's an example of the map function returning an object for every school: